merkede/podcast-website/content/blog/2023-social-learning-theory/index.md

 title: Social Learning Theory
 subtitle: |
+  Social Learning Theory, the brainchild of psychologist Albert Bandura, sheds light on the fact that humans are capable of learning through the observations and mimicking of those around them.

 summary: |
-  Social Learning Theory, the brainchild of psychologist Albert Bandura, sheds light on the fact that humans are capable of learning through the observations and mimicking of those around them.
-  This concept highlights the power of our environment in shaping our behaviors and attitudes, and presents a unique perspective for managers looking to foster a culture of excellence and growth within their team or organization.
-By identifying positive role models and providing opportunities for individuals to learn and emulate their practices, managers can create a thriving learning environment that drives success.
-T he theory sheds a new light on the old saying: "Actions speak louder than words."
+  The theory sheds a new light on the old saying: "Actions speak louder than words."

 description: |
     my journey managing a non-tech graduate in the tech field of data science.